RodrigoPAml/BoxEngine/examples/projects/Fractal/Docs/api.md

 ```

 ## Persist Go
-Set the current go to persist not
+Set the current go to persist not (will not be saved)

 ```lua
 function engine.go.set_persist_go(val = bool) end
 ```

 ## Persist External Go
-Set any go to persist or not
+Set any go to persist or not (will not be saved)

 ```lua
 function engine.go.set_persist_external_go(goId = string, val = bool) end